-- The Federal Data Protection Act (Bundesdatenschutzgesetz) (BDSG), which protects personal data.
-Germany updated the Act to align with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), effective May 25, 2018 (see GDPR and the BDSG). - The IT Security Act (IT-Sicherheitsgesetz) (in German) (IT-SiG), which affects telemedia services, including websites, social media, and other online services, telecommunications, and other critical infrastructure sectors.
-Germany updated this Act when it transposed the EU Directive on the Security of Network and Information Systems (Directive 2016/1148/EC) (NIS Directive) into German law (see IT-SiG and NIS Directive Implementation).
-A first draft bill for the IT Security Act 2.0 is under consideration. - Other legal regimes that protect at-risk data and interests (see Other Laws).
+- The Federal Data Protection Act (BDSG), which protects personal data.
+Germany updated the Act to align with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) (see GDPR and the BDSG). - The Federal Office for Information Security (BSI) Act of 2009 (BSIG), as amended by the IT Security Act and IT Security Act 2.0 (both in German), which affects various critical infrastructure sectors.
+Germany updated the BSIG when it transposed the EU Directive on the Security of Network and Information Systems (Directive 2016/1148/EC) (NIS Directive) into German law, under the NIS Directive Implementation Act (see NIS Directive Implementation and the BSIG). - The Telecommunications and Telemedia Data Protection Act (TTDSG), which came into force on December 1, 2021 (see Sector-Specific Requirements). - Other legal regimes that protect at-risk data and interests (see Other Laws).

 Data security requirements and expectations may also derive from general compliance obligations.
-For example, the managing director of a German limited liability company (GmbH) has a general duty of care towards the company that may include implementing adequate data security measures (Section 43(1), Limited Liability Company Act (Gesetz betreffend die Gesellschaften mit beschränkter Haftung) (in German) (GmbHG)).
+For example, the managing director of a German limited liability company (GmbH) has a general duty of care towards the company that may include implementing adequate data security measures (Section 43(1), Limited Liability Company Act (in German)).

-GDPR AND THE BDSG
+GDPR and the BDSG